Computer-Assisted Passenger Prescreening System

-The Computer-Assisted Passenger Prescreening System (often abbreviated CAPPS) is a counter-terrorism system in place in the United States air travel industry.
+The Computer-Assisted Passenger Prescreening System (CAPPS) was a counter-terrorism system in place in the United States air travel industry that matches passenger information with other data sources.
 The United States Transportation Security Administration (TSA) maintains a watchlist, pursuant to 49 USC § 114 (h)(2), of "individuals known to pose, or suspected of posing, a risk of air piracy or terrorism or a threat to airline or passenger safety."
 The list is used to pre-emptively identify terrorists attempting to buy airline tickets or board aircraft traveling in the United States, and to mitigate perceived threats.
+These functions are now conducted through the Secure Flight program.

 Overview

 CAPPS systems rely on what is known as a passenger name record (PNR).
-When a person books a plane ticket, certain identifying information is collected by the airline: full name, address, etc. This information is used to check against some data store (e.g., a TSA No-Fly list, the FBI ten most wanted fugitive list, etc.) and assign a terrorism "risk score" to that person.
-High risk scores require the airline to subject the person to extended baggage and/or personal screening, and to contact law enforcement if necessary.
+When a person books a plane ticket, certain identifying information is collected by the airline: full name, date of birth, address, etc. This information is used to check against another data source (including the TSA No-Fly List, the FBI Ten Most Wanted Fugitive List, and other databases) and assign a terrorism "risk score" to that person.
+High risk scores require the airline to subject the person to extended baggage and/or personal screening, and to contact law enforcement, if necessary.

 CAPPS I

-CAPPS I was first implemented in the late 1990s, in response to the perceived threat of U.S. domestic and international terrorism.
-CAPPS I was administered by the FBI and FAA.
+The Computer Assisted Passenger Prescreening System I (CAPPS I) was first implemented in the late 1990s, in response to the perceived threat of U.S. domestic and international terrorism.
+The U.S. government started to implement counter-terrorism measures after several bomb attacks occurred, including the 1995 Oklahoma City bombing, the 1996 Olympics bombing, and the 1998 bombings of two U.S. embassies in East Africa.
+CAPPS I was administered by the Federal Bureau of Investigation (FBI) and the Federal Aviation Administration (FAA).
 CAPPS screening selected passengers for additional screening of their checked baggage for explosives.
 CAPPS selectees did not undergo any additional screening at passenger security checkpoints.

-September 11, 2001, attacks
+September 11, 2001 attacks

-On the morning of the September 11 attacks, several of the hijackers were selected by CAPPS.
-Wail al-Shehri and Satam al-Suqami were selected for extra screening of their checked bags, before they boarded American Airlines Flight 11 at Logan International Airport.
-Waleed al-Shehri was also selected, but since he had checked no bags, CAPPS selection had no effect on him.
+On the morning of the September 11 attacks (9/11), several of the hijackers were selected by CAPPS.
+Wail al-Shehri and Satam al-Suqami were selected for extra screening of their checked bags before they boarded American Airlines Flight 11 at Logan International Airport in Boston, Massachusetts.
+Waleed al-Shehri was also selected, but since he had checked no bags, the CAPPS selection had no effect on him.
 Mohamed Atta was selected by CAPPS when he checked in at Portland International Jetport.

 All five of the hijackers on American Airlines Flight 77 were CAPPS selectees, with Hani Hanjour, Khalid al-Mihdhar, and Majed Moqed chosen by the CAPPS criteria.
 Nawaf al-Hazmi and Salem al-Hazmi were selected because they did not provide adequate identification, and had their checked bags held until they boarded the aircraft.

-Ahmad al-Haznawi was the only hijacker selected of those on United Airlines Flight 93, and none of the hijackers of United Airlines Flight 175 were selected by CAPPS.
+Ahmed al-Haznawi was the only hijacker selected of those on United Airlines Flight 93, and none of the hijackers of United Airlines Flight 175 were selected by CAPPS.